Fields and Equations of Classical Mechanics for Quantum Mechanics: A Classical Mechanics Energy Equation for Stationary States with Real Valued Wavefunctions of Quantum Mechanics p7835

 Also, the $n$-body probability distribution $\Upsilon$ is $\Upsilon = R^2$; the electron coordinate $\mathbf{x}_i$ is defined by $\mathbf{x}_i = \mathbf{r}_i,\omega_i$, where $\mathbf{r}_i\in\mathbb{R}^3$ and $\omega_i\in\{-1,1\}$ are the spatial and spin coordinates, respectively.
 Furthermore, the functions $V_i$ and $W_{ij}$ are spin-free multiplicative operators.
 For $n$-electron systems, these are given by the following:

-where the one-body external potential $V$ is a specified real-valued function with domain $\mathbb{R}^3$ such that $\{\mx\vert R(\mx) = 0\}$ has measure zero.
+where $-e$ is the electron charge, $\varepsilon_0$ is the permittivity constant, and the one-body external potential $V$ is a specified real-valued function with domain $\mathbb{R}^3$ such that $\{\mx\vert R(\mx) = 0\}$ has measure zero.
 This requirements for $V$ implies that the division of an equation by $R$ or $\Upsilon$ gives an equation that is defined almost everywhere (a.e.).